PMI: A Guide To Private Mortgage Insurance

 Depending on the mortgage insurance rates at the time, this may be cheaper than BPMI, but keep in mind that it’s impossible to “cancel” LPMI because your payments are made as a lump sum upfront.
 If you want to lower your mortgage payments, you’d have to refinance to a lower interest rate, instead of removing mortgage insurance.

 Your specific PMI rate, how long you’ll have to pay, and whether BPMI or LPMI is better for you depends on your individual loan and your unique financial situation.
-When you’re shopping for a home, ask your lender how they handle mortgage insurance and how much you could expect to pay in PMI.
-Rocket Mortgage® by Quicken Loans® is here to help you figure out your best options.
+When you’re shopping for a home, ask your lender how they handle mortgage insurance and how much you could expect to pay in PMI – or another type of mortgage insurance.
+Rocket Mortgage® by Quicken Loans is here to help you figure out your best options.

 In This Article